thinkst/canarytools-docs/docs/flocks-settings/notifications.md

         type: string
         description: A valid flock_id
     response: A JSON structure with the enabled state.
-  flock_connection_status_email_global:
+  flock_operational_email_global:
-    name: Check if Connection Status Notification Emails are Global
+    name: Check if Operational Notification Emails are Global
-    url: /api/v1/flock/settings/notifications/connection_status_email/is_global
+    url: /api/v1/flock/settings/notifications/operational_email/is_global
     method: GET
-    description: Check if connection status notification emails are set to Global for a Flock.
+    description: Check if operational notification emails are set to Global for a Flock.
     params:
       - name: auth_token
         required: true